Building Good Readers Means Adding New Strategies in Later Grades

 This takes time and use of new strategies.
 Here is a roadmap for teachers to use in increasing reading comprehension with their upper elementary and adolescent students:

 2. Describe, model and guide practice.
 There is a difference between mentioning a strategy and going thorough the steps it takes for students to internalize the strategy.
-For student success, the teacher needs to first when and how you use a given strategy.
+For student success, the teacher needs to first show when and how you use a given strategy.
 Second, the strategy has to be modeled by the teacher.
 Teachers need to share the voices they hear in their heads as they read: questions they are asking, comments they are making, things that they are wondering about.
 Picture books are excellent ways to model strategies.
 Third, teachers need to provide opportunities for students to practice these strategies together and independently.
-The book, Strategies That Work by Stephanie Harvey and Anne Goudvis provides countless books that model every reading comprehension strategy.
+The book, Strategies That Work: Teaching Comprehension for Engagement, Understanding, and Building Knowledge, Grades K-8, by Stephanie Harvey and Anne Goudvis (now in its 3rd edition) provides countless books that model every reading comprehension strategy.
 It is a must-have for teachers!

 3. Teach students the difference between expository and narrative text structure.
 Teach the parts of narrative text: exposition, rising action, climax, falling action, and resolution.
 Provide multiple opportunities to map out and retell a narrative text paying close attention to these elements.
 Contrast narrative with expository text organization of Introduction, Body, and Conclusion.
 Don’t assume students can read a text book and understand it in order to answer the questions at the back of the chapter.
 Include explicit instruction on reading headings, captions, examining pictures and graphs, taking notes, and summarizing (Hoyt, 2002).